Watercress Benefits, Nutrition, How to Use, Recipes, Side Effects

 Further studies have noted that these compounds, when broken down, may help protect cells from DNA damage by inactivating carcinogens.
 These findings suggest this vegetable, along with other cruciferous veggies, may help prevent and fight other forms of cancer as well, including liver, lung and breast cancer.

-2. Contains Useful Omega-3s
+2. Contains useful omega-3s

 Most of us are familiar with omega-3 foods such as salmon, tuna and mackerel.
 However, did you know that you can get your fix of these heart-healthy fats by upping your intake of leafy greens as well?

-A study was conducted by the Department of Food Science at RMIT University to help determine the fatty acid content of 11 green vegetables.
+A study was conducted by the Department of Food Science at RMIT University in Australia to help determine the fatty acid content of 11 green vegetables.
 Interestingly enough, the total fatty acid concentrations of the vegetables in the study ranged from 44 milligrams per 100 grams wet weight in Chinese cabbage to 372 milligrams per 100 grams in watercress.

 Watercress is also loaded with antioxidants, which can help neutralize harmful free radicals to fight inflammation at a cellular level.
 These antioxidants play a key role in maintaining immune function, enhancing eye health, promoting better blood sugar control and more.